 A brief history of IEAS is available here.

-IEAS is located on the 6th floor of 2223 Fulton Street, at the southwest corner of the UC Berkeley campus.
+IEAS is located on the 5th floor of 1995 University Avenue, at the intersection of Milvia Street and University Avenue.
 Click here for directions to IEAS.